- Yuki Subs Guides has a master list of guides of all you need to know about anime encoding.

 The ER2 are the cheapest (~$125 USD) of the bunch and use Dynamic drivers (DD).
 They have almost identical frequency response to the ER3, but due to the dynamic drivers they have better sub-bass (2dB stronger), sound more natural, and bass packs more of a punch (likely from the slower decay of DD).
 If you listen to mainstream music, these are the ones to pickup.
 The value these offer are quite amazing at $125.
 I personally prefer the SE (non-bass-boosted) version.

-ER3 use a single Balanced Armature driver (BA) and are suited for people who listen to classical and the like, as it has better detail retrieval at the cost of bass sounding uh… a bit unnatural (difficult to describe, best way to put it is that it lacks impulse and dynamics).
+ER3 uses a single Balanced Armature driver (BA) and are suited for people who listen to classical or similar genres, as it has better detail retrieval at the cost of bass sounding uh… a bit unnatural (difficult to describe, best way to put it is that it lacks impulse and dynamics).
 The ER3s are the best to get into the Etymotic house sound (~$130-160 USD).
 These are fine with non-fast bass (bass guitar, non-synthetic bass drums, etc.), but once a track gets too complex (i.e. in EDM or metal when every instrument plays + heavy bass hits) the single BA sometimes gets overwhelmed and bass starts bleeding into the mids.
 Those who are used to DDs might find BAs sound a bit ‘dry’.
 I personally recommend the SE version over the XR version for the ER3 due to it sounding more natural and less prone to bass bleeding into mids.

 The Etys use their infamous triple-flange eartips that may not be everyone.
 Fortunately due to their long nozzle design using foam tips do not alter the frequency response (Innerfidelity has proven this).
 I personally use Comply foam tips with them.
 There are also many aftermarket tips that fit them such as the Spinfits CP-800.